 Recently, LinkedIn made an update to make it even easier (to remember) to write personalized messages when connecting.

 When you visit a profile and want to connect, then click the three little dots on the profile and choose to connect in the drop-down menu, then this pops up👇🏻

 And this is where you want to add a personal note to your invite.

-As you can see you’ve got 300 characters to play with here, so a short and to the point invitation is all it takes to come across as a professional and someone who’s spent a minute or two giving thoughts to why connecting could be beneficial.
+As you can see, you’ve got 300 characters to play with here, so a short and to the point invitation is all it takes to come across as a professional who is willing to invest a minute or two giving thoughts to why connecting could be beneficial.